Language of Film

 Artis—Naples Lifelong Learning

-Andrew J. Douglas, Ph.D., Senior Director, Education and Administration, Bryn Mawr Film Institute
+Andrew J. Douglas, Ph.D., Deputy Director, Bryn Mawr Film Institute

 This presentation is part of Andrew Douglas's Language of Film series.

-Andrew Douglas, Ph.D., is the founding director of education at Bryn Mawr Film Institute, having joined the organization in July 2005, four months after its opening.
+Andrew J. Douglas, Ph.D., is the deputy director at Bryn Mawr Film Institute (BMFI), a nonprofit film center outside Philadelphia.
+Previously, he was BMFI’s founding director of education, having joined the organization in July 2005, four months after its opening.
 He also educates thousands of students about film each year through classroom visits and during field trips to BMFI, and he presents film lectures and programs to thousands of adults at a range of institutions and organizations in the region.

 Douglas greatly enjoys the films of Alfred Hitchcock, David Fincher, David Mamet and Michael Mann, and he counts among his all-time favorites The Awful Truth (1937), Strangers on a Train (1951), The Untouchables (1987), The Last of the Mohicans (1992), The Fugitive (1993) and The Social Network (2010).
 He has held a real Oscar, been used as an excuse for his grandmother to meet Robert Redford and was dressed down by Harrison Ford, whom Douglas still thinks is America’s greatest living movie star.